zqfang/zqfang.github.io/content/posts/Make Bioinfo Uncool Again/2020-04-28-Seurat2Scanpy.md

 **Tips**:
 1. set default assay to `RNA` before covert to h5ad.
-2. if raw read count need to be imported to anndata, you should only contain counts slot in your seurat object before converstion
+2. if raw read count need to be imported to anndata, you should only contain counts slot in your seurat object before convertion

 ```R